 The Pope, for his part, had a solid and irascible character, hence the strained relations between the two.
 Michelangelo indulged in things that no other artist would have allowed himself, risking, by his behavior, even provoking a diplomatic incident between Rome and Florence.

 Pope Julius II commissioned Michelangelo to coffin the tomb… Three floors, 40 statues… He also chose a fitting location: right over St Peter’s tomb.

 Bramante got Michelangelo on the pipe and got Julius to get the Florentine to paint the ceiling of the Sistine Chapel, only to delay the completion of the monument.

 Where was the location of the Julius II monument changed?

-Finally, the location of the Julius II monument was also changed: from the center of St Peter’s cathedral, the monument ended up in a corner of the church of San Pietro in Vincoli where the pope had been cardinal.
+Finally, the location of the Julius II monument was also changed.
+From the center of St Peter’s cathedral, the monument ended up in the corner of the church of San Pietro in Vincoli, where the pope had been cardinal.

 For all its tinkering, Julius’ monument is a masterpiece.
 But Julius didn’t have it.
 His earthly remains now lie beneath a modest stone in St Peter’s Cathedral.